Startup due diligence is one of the most important components of the funding process for a new business…

 Early identification of potentially fatal defects is the investor’s highest priority.
 Identification of material issues early in the process allows the investor and entrepreneur to address them and potentially establish mitigation approaches.
-If it is not possible to mitigate the risk, the investor has the opportunity to disengage reducing expenditures of further time and treasure on an opportunity which will never close.
+If it is not possible to mitigate the risk, the investor has the opportunity to disengage, reducing expenditures of further time and treasure on an opportunity that will never close.
 This benefits both parties.

 Note: The author is not an attorney and FundingSage is not a law firm.
 FundingSage’s employees do not provide legal advice.
 We recommend that you seek the services of an attorney if legal advice is required.